nephila/django-meta/README.rst

 ===========

-This pluggable app allows Django developers to quickly add meta tags and OpenGraph_ and Twitter properties to their HTML responses.
+This pluggable app allows Django developers to quickly add meta tags and OpenGraph_, Twitter, and Google Plus properties to their HTML responses.

 .. contents::